kenmutuma001/insta/README.md

 ### Setting Up
    - Go to your chosen directory.
    - git clone this repo
-   - `cd <your-dir>/insta`
+   - install the requirements
+   - change the settings to development
+   - the app is good to go

 ### KNOWN BUGS

-This app doesn't seem to have any bugs for now.
+There are no known bugs.
 If you happen to come across one, I will be happy to take a look at it.
 Contact Me on:

 -
 - [Email](kennedy.qen830@gmail.com)